 Payment of earnings

-For information on Employment Standards legislation that is in force until December 31, 2017, go to http://work.alberta.ca/employment-standards/payment-of-earnings.html
+For information on Employment Standards legislation that was in force until December 31, 2017, go to https://work.alberta.ca/employment-standards/payment-of-earnings-2017.html

 Employers must pay their employees at least once a month, or use one of the following pay periods listed below: